NateyB/didactic-waffle/notes.md

       3. A process switches from waiting to ready (I/O completed)
       4. A process terminates (process completed)
     * 1 & 4 form non-preemptive CPU scheduling

+# Fri, February 17
+## Chapter 5: CPU Scheduling
+* Scheduling criteria
+  * Maximize
+    * CPU Utilization: 0–100
+	* Throughput (measure of work): #processes/time
+  * Minimize
+    * Turnaround time: Time from submission to time of completion
+	  * Sum of (wait to load) + (wait to be ready) + (execution time) + (IO)
+	* Waiting time: Time waiting in ready queue
+	* Response time: Time from time of submission to time of first response
+* Scheduling algorithms
+  * Consider 1 CPU burst/process for simplicity
+  * First-come first-served (FCFS): Exactly what it sounds like.
+Non-preemptive
+  * Shortest Job First (SJF)
+    * FCFS used to break ties
+	* Optimal (minimum average waiting time for a set of processes)
+	* Problem: Determining the next CPU burst is impossible
+	* Solution: Approximate burst time
+	  * T_{n + 1} = a*t_n + (1 - a)*T_n; T <-- predicted, t <-- actual
+	* Preemptive version: Shortest remaining time first (based on arrival)
+  * Priority scheduling
+    * SJF is a special case of priority scheduling
+	* A priority is assigned to each process
+	* CPU is allocated to process with highest priority
+	* Equal priority processes are scheduled in FCFS fashion

 # Mon, February 20
 * Pre-emptive/non-preemptive